 \]

-Warning: After \(n\) operations, error grows as \(O(nu)\).
+Warning: After \(n\) operations, error often grows like \(O(nu)\) when errors do not systematically amplify.
+This is a rule of thumb, not a guarantee.
 Operation order matters because each intermediate result is rounded.

 Let \(a=1, b=-0.999...\).
 Is error in \(\text{fl}(a+b)\) bounded by \(u\)?